telecombcn-dl/2017-dlcv-team2/README.md

 #### ACTIVATION MAPS
-Attention maps are a family of methods that try to answer these questions by generating a heatmap over input image that most contributed towards maximizing the probability of an output class.
+Attention maps are a family of methods which by generating a heatmap over input image that most contributed towards maximizing the probability of an output class.

 One more time, by means of [Keras-vis](https://raghakot.github.io/keras-vis/) is possible to generate the following heatmaps adopting the [grad-CAM method](https://arxiv.org/pdf/1610.02391v1.pdf).